Plan Design Summary

 WEA Trust administers the Access Plan.
 You may see any doctor or provider of your choice.
 However, you will receive a higher level of benefits (and pay less out-of-pocket) if you use a preferred or in-network provider.

-To see if your doctor or hospital is a preferred or in-network provider, go to: https://www.weatruststatehealthplan.com/service-areas/access-medicare-plus-smp and look at the information under “IYC Access Plan”.
+To see if your doctor or hospital is a preferred or in-network provider, click here and review the “IYC Access Plan” section.

 Uniform Benefits refers to the schedule of benefits that are provided by WEA Trust for the Access Plan’s in-network benefits.
 The purpose of Uniform Benefits is to help contain the rising cost of health insurance and simplify your selection of a health plan.
 Because all health plans (insurance carriers) administer the same schedule of benefits, you can decide which plan to select on the basis of: